cs28-droid/Team20_REFRESH/README.md

 </div>

 ## **Acknowledgments**

 We would like to extend our sincere gratitude to the following individuals for their guidance and support throughout the course:

-- **University of Pennsylvania's ESE 5190 Faculty and Mentors**: Thank you for your invaluable guidance and support throughout the course.

 - **Professor Nick Gardner**: We greatly appreciate your expertise, mentorship, and encouragement during the course.